ezachrisen/indigo/cel/README.md

 ## Protocol Buffer Fields in Expressions

-When refererring to fields of a protocol buffer in an expression, the field names are the proto names, NOT the generated Go names.
+When referring to fields of a protocol buffer in an expression, the field names are the proto names, NOT the generated Go names.
 For example, in the student.proto file, a field called "enrollment_date" is defined.
 When the Go struct is generated, this field name is now called "EnrollmentDate".